 NYPD Chief of Department Terrence Monahan tells WNYC they are taking this seriously.

 "We look at this is there a contagion, this is something that psychologists and psychiatrists talk about when one happens, that there may be more," he said.
 "We had averaged four to five suicides over the last few years, currently this year we have eight suicides.
 That is a very large number."

 Last month, Monahan and other police brass spoke publicly about the couseling and services available.
 He is urging any police officers with dark thoughts to seek help.

-"It's alright to come and ask for help, to come forward if you have an issue in your life that it's alright to come ask us or even go outside the agency.
+"It's alright to come and ask for help, to come forward if you have an issue in your life, that it's alright to come ask us or even go outside the agency.
 Get the help, if you're feeling that dark moment, get the help," Monahan told WNYC.
 "It's really devastating to see that it continues."

 Commissioner James O'Neill insisted seeking help is a sign of strength, not weakness.